Dear Chap Nation:

 Less than Eight Week Sessions

 Statements can be found in the Chaplink by clicking on 'View My Balance' in the Financial information box under Billing.
-These statements are updated weekly and are viewed by choosing the Finances tab - detail - balance tab.
-Students will receive an email to their LCU email account when a new statement is uploaded.
+These statements are updated regularly and are viewed by choosing the Finances tab - detail - balance tab.
+Students will receive notification to their LCU email account when a new statement is uploaded.
 It is important to keep up with your LCU emails.
 LCU uses student email as its official form of communication.

-Making payments online is quick and easy in the TMS Student Account Center.
+Making payments online is quick and easy at the LCU.afford.com website provided by Tuition Management Systems (TMS).
+You must be registered with the website before you can access your account.
 An email will be sent from LCU (email@example.com) to your LCU email address to register for access to the Student Account Center, SAC.
-Due to Federal Student privacy regulations *(FERPA), the student must register first.
+You can also request an invitation by calling TMS Customer Services at 800-339-5579.

 What you can do in the Student Account Center:

-*FERPA - parents must be authorized by their student in the Student Account Center for the LCU Student Business Office to discuss student account information.
+*FERPA - parents must be authorized by their student in the Registrars Office to discuss student account information.

-The Student Business Office will process the excess on your student account.
+The Student Business Office will process the excess on your student account twice a week.
 Checks will not be available for pickup.
+To expedite the refund process, complete a direct deposit form at Chaplink.LCU.edu/DirectDeposit or under the Financial Information section on Chaplink.
 Direct deposits will be processed by the LCU Business Office and paper checks will be mailed.